blossom-babs/Data-structures-and-algorithm/leetcode/readme.md

 ## Index of solved leetcode questions

+Before you run any test, please be sure that the test case does not have (x) before it, this means the test would be skipped.
+To run the test, remove the (x) letter.

 | Index | Question | Solution & Test | Difficulty | Tag |   |
 | ----- | -------- | --------------- | ---------- | --- | - |
 | 1 | [Two Sum](https://leetcode.com/problems/two-sum/) | [Solution](https://github.com/blossom-babs/Data-structures-and-algorithm/blob/main/leetcode/easy/twoSum.test.js) | Easy | Array, Hash Table|